When to Go to Urgent Care for a Fever? Warning Signs

 Not all fevers require a doctor’s visit.
 Many resolve on their own with rest, fluids and time.
 The important thing is to be aware of your symptoms as well as the temperature reading on the thermometer and take action when you see warning signs suggesting the temperature has reached a dangerous level.
 Any fever that persists for a prolonged period of time, reaches an excessive temperature or is associated with concerning symptoms should always be investigated further and early treatment can avoid more serious issues.

-Caring staff is on hand to provide you with urgent care in Clear Lake for your fever and associated ailments at Priority Urgent Care.
+Caring staff is on hand to provide you with urgent care in Clear Lake areas for your fever and associated ailments at Priority Urgent Care.
 Walk-In visits, same day testing and rapid treatment provided Monday to Saturday.
 With a fever, you should rely on urgent care for fever that provides you fast answers and genuine peace of mind.
 Visit today to consult with the professional medicare doctors.